Music Festival Summer Camp

 Artistic Director/ Violin Professor

-Mei Mei Wei was a winner of the Artists International Violin Competition in New York, where she was invited to play a solo recital in Carnegie Hall.
-Her performance was highly praised by ”New York Concert Review”.
+Mei Mei Wei was a winner of the Artists International Violin Competition in New York, where she was invited to play solo recital at Carnegie Hall.
+Her performance was highly praised by the “New York Concert Review.”

-After returning to China in 2008, Mei Mei Wei was appointed the Music Director, Soloist, and Concertmaster of the Shanghai Baroque Chamber Orchestra.
-Over the last ten years, she has been successfully leading the orchestra plays at the most well-known concert halls in China such as the Shanghai Oriental Arts Center, Shanghai Grand Theatre, Shanghai Concert Hall, Qingdao Grand Theatre, and Chongqing Grand Theatre, where she has gained popularity among Chinese audience.
+After returning to China, where she resided from 2008-2020, she was invited to teach at the Shanghai Conservatory and East China Normal University and was appointed the Music Director, Soloist, and Concertmaster of the Shanghai Baroque Chamber Orchestra.
+Over those 12 years, she successfully led the orchestra, playing at the most renowned concert halls in China, where she has gained popularity among Chinese audiences.
 Under her leadership, the orchestra has become one of the best chamber orchestras in China.
-In recognition of her achievements, she was selected as a “Specially Recruited Expert”, under the prestigious “Thousand People Plan ” sponsored by the Chinese government.
+In recognition of her achievements, she was selected as a “Specially Recruited Expert”, under the prestigious “Thousand People Plan”, sponsored by the Chinese government.

 Violin/Viola Professor